run2bizdocs/documentation/en-us/docs/faq.md

         https://docs.oracle.com/javase/9/troubleshoot/time-zone-settings-jre.htm#JSTGD362

 !!!
-Question "Why in some reports does the same request appear more than once?"
+Question "Why in some reports the same request appears more than once?"

-    In some reports such as "Report Incidents / Service Requests - Detailed", both in pdf format and in xls format, the same request may exist more than once, however they are distinct details because it deals with each step of the request, so each time it "repeats" is because it changes the task, or the responsible, or the phase, or the situation, or the group solver or the final hour of service.
+    In some reports such as "Report Incidents / Service Requests - Detailed", both in pdf format and in xls format, the same request may exist more than once, however they are distinct details because it deals with each step of the request, so each time it "repetition" is because it changes the task, or the responsible, or the phase, or the situation, or the group solver or the final hour of service.

-    In other reports, such as the "Report Incidents / Service Requests", there is no detail of the request according to the activities and therefore the request is not shown more than once.
+    In other reports, such as the "Report Incidents / Service Requests", there is no detail of the request according to the activities and therefore the request is not presented more than once.

 !!!
-Question "Why is the result 'Empty Report' when generating the reportQuantitativeControlPercentual when selecting in the filter the situation 'in progress' and the 'solver group'?"
+Question "Why is the result 'Empty Report' when generating the reportQuantitativeControlPercentual and selecting in the filter the status 'in progress' and the 'solver group'?"

-    This is not an error, the solver group field is populated only when the request is terminated, this causes to only brings results to situations such as "Closed", incompatible with what is being requested / reported in the filters.
+    This is not an error, the solver group field is completed only when the request is finished, this happens only to bring results to status such as "Closed", incompatible with what is being requested / reported in the filters.

 !!!
 Question "Will the backup be overwritten or will there be a file for every day?"

     If your routine has a daily backup, a file will be created every day, containing the name and date of the file.

 !!!
-Question "Why does my instance with DBMS SQL Server is slow on the ticket listing screen?"
+Question "Why does my instance with DBMS SQL Server is slow on the ticket list screen?"

     In the standalone.xml file you must add the following configuration to the SQL Server database access URL:
     ;sendStringParametersAsUnicode=false